 Dealers are classified by type: Class A- New or Franchise Vehicle Dealer, Class B- Used Vehicle Dealer (also known as a Car Dealer or Auto Dealer), and Class D- Vehicle Broker Dealer.
 Dealers that sell motor vehicles, trailer coaches, and trailers (weighing more than 2,500 lbs) are required to be licensed.

-Complete the application and pay the license fee.
+- Complete the dealer application that is found on the Michigan Secretary of State, Department of State website and pay the license fee.
 Applicants will need to be able to pass a criminal background check before a license will be issued.

-Applicants will need local authority zoning and municipality approval.
+- Applicants will need local authority zoning and municipality approval.

-Class A and B dealers will need to obtain No-Fault fleet liability insurance with minimum coverage limits of 20/40/10.
+- Class A and B dealers will need to obtain No-Fault fleet liability insurance with minimum coverage limits of 20/40/10.

-Provide a copy of the repair facility registration or service agreement for repairs.
+- Provide a copy of the repair facility registration or service agreement for repairs.
 Repair facilities must be within 10 miles of the dealership.

-Class A- new or franchise dealers need to provide a copy of the franchise agreement or affidavit.
+- Class A new or franchise dealers need to provide a copy of the franchise agreement or affidavit.

-Dealers will need to have an established business location where records can be kept and business conducted.
+- Dealers will need to have an established business location where records can be kept and business conducted.
 The dealership must be open a minimum of 30 hours per week.
 The business location will need to have an office structure (minimum of 150 square feet) that is leased, rented or owned and is not a residence, a lot to display vehicles (minimum of 1,300 square feet), permanent signage visible from the roadway, and posted business hours.

-Applicants must obtain a sales tax number from the Michigan Department of Treasury.
+- Applicants must obtain a sales tax number from the Michigan Department of Treasury.

-If applicable, partnerships, corporations and limited liability companies must provide formation documents.
+- If applicable, partnerships, corporations and limited liability companies must provide formation documents.
 If the business will be a dba or trade name, obtain a Assumed Name filing from the county clerks office of the county the business will be located in.

-The premium that you pay for a Michigan Vehicle Dealer Bond is dependent on credit and experience in the industry.
+The premium that you pay for a Michigan Vehicle Dealer Surety Bond is dependent on credit and experience in the industry.